Renault Twizy - Driven

 It’s different enough that other makers won’t copy it for a few years unless it’s a major success.
 I've ridden around the streets of Paris in a Twizy - it's natural habitat - and it gave the feeling of being a part of Paris in a way that being cocooned in a normal car doesn't allow.
 The pitter patter of cobblestones replaced engine noise.
 A drive of an evaluation car in Australia illustrated to me how easy to use the Twizy is.

 As for Australia, the Twizy will be too frighteningly different for the law-makers to allow to be marketed here.
-I suspect Renault Australia fears sales would be too small to makemarketing the Twizy here worthwhile.
+I suspect Renault Australia fears sales would be too small to make marketing the Twizy here worthwhile.
 Small car, small price, small profit margins.
-The alternative marketing option could ruin the Twizy in the way Mercedes-Benz Australia spoilt the Smart’s chances by marketing it as an overpriced luxury toy.
-But I suppose with the often misguided Nissan Australia making decisions about Renaults in Australia, there's virtually no chance.
+There's one which Renault imported as a curiosity.
+I've driven it briefly - and it's everything it should be.

 Engine type: Electric